Silviculture Institute to be offered to northeast foresters in 2017 and 2018

 Pre-requisites – pre-work will be required of attendees.

-The Institute curriculum presented during training modules will also be posted as online resources through the NEFA website.
+The Institute curriculum presented during training modules will also be posted as online resources through the Institute website via videos made of all the training in 2017.
 This will make the information available for all foresters in the region, whether they are able to attend the Institute training modules or not.
-There will be limited attendee slots available for the Institute workshops and an application will be required of foresters who are interested in participating in one or more of the Institute workshops.
-A modest workshop fee will be charged of attendees.
+There are limited attendee slots available for the Institute workshops and an application is required of foresters who are interested in participating in one or more of the Institute workshops.
+A modest workshop fee is charged of attendees.